Discover the approach of functional medicine to Acne to solve it for good.

 Key nutrients your skin needs to accelerate healing (and how to prevent scarring)

-Anyone with a chronic skin condition needs to make more skin cells than someone with healthy skin, because they’re constantly repairing damaged tissue.
-So it’s important to speed up healing time, alongside reducing localised inflammation in the skin.
+Anyone with a chronic skin condition needs to make more skin cells than someone with healthy skin because they’re continually repairing damaged tissue.
+So it’s essential to speed up healing time, alongside reducing localised inflammation in the skin.

-Some of this can be done through diet, however often the nutritional intake from diet alone isn’t enough to meet the increased demand of nutrients required for skin healing (44).
+Some of this can be done through diet, however often the nutritional intake from diet alone isn’t enough to meet the increased demand for nutrients required for skin healing (44).

-So, now we have a clearer picture of the key causes and factors that drive acne, as well as the conventional approach and key tests that can pinpoint underlying factors.
+So, now we have a clearer picture of the fundamental causes and factors that drive acne, as well as the conventional approach and key tests that can pinpoint underlying factors.